nenuadrian/hacker-rpg-php-browser-based-game/README.md

 Please link and contribute back to this repository if using the code or assets :)

-# Secret Republic V3 (OLDER W/ MORE FEATURES & bugs)
+# Secret Republic V3 (OLDER W/ MORE FEATURES)

-V3 is much older, less organized and not respecting of any patterns what-so-ever in code, mostly based on a framework written from scratch, but I've refactored some dependency management into it.
+V3 is much older, less organized and not respecting of any patterns what-so-ever in code, mostly based on a framework written from scratch.

 Find version 3 here: https://github.com/nenuadrian/Secret-Republic-Hacking-Browser-Game-V3

-The repository you are on now, V4, is much more easy to setup.